aviarytech/ctwg-toolkit-ingress/curated-texts/harms-work.md

 ---
-term: Harms Work
+glossaryTerm: Harms Work
+term: harms-work
-termType: term
+termType: concept
 glossaryText: >-
   Efforts to characterize, detect, prevent, intervene in, remediate, and learn from human harms rising from ToIP-related technologies.